Minnesota Vehicle Sales Tax & Fees [+Calculator]

 Minnesota EV Rebates & Incentives

-There are currently no state-level EV incentives for Minnesota.
+There are currently many state-level EV incentives for Minnesota.

 In addition, EVs purchased in the state are eligible for the $7,500 federal EV rebate.